 This includes information on how we spent our allocation in 2018-2019 and the impact this had on the children.

 Next Pupil Premium Review due – April 2020.

 Updates will be added during the course of the academic year.

-Review of 2016-2017 and Strategic Planning Meeting held on Monday 6th November with Andrew Scothern (School Sports Partnership) Mrs Marshall (PE Co-ordinator) and Mrs Johnston (Headteacher).
+Review of 2018-2019 and Strategic Planning Meeting for 2019 – 2020 held on Tuesday 8th October 2019 with Mrs Marshall (PE Co-ordinator) and Mr Park (Headteacher).

 PE and Sport Premium is a Government funded initiative that provided substantial primary school sport funding.
 This funding was jointly provided by the Departments for Education, Health and Culture, Media and Sport, and saw money going directly to primary schools to spend on improving the quality of, and participation in, sport and PE for all their children.

-The allocation for Esh Church of England (Aided) Primary School for the academic year 2016/2017 was £8,400 and for 2017-2018 is £16,850.
+The allocation for Esh Church of England (Aided) Primary School for the academic year 2018-2019 was £16,940.
+This academic year 2019-20 the allocation is also £16, 940.